githubixx/ansible-role-kubernetes-ca/README.md

   - kubernetes.default.svc
   - kubernetes.default.svc.cluster.local
 ```
 Add all your Kubernetes controller, worker and 127.0.0.1 here.
-As with the etcd hosts I recommend to add the hostname, the fully qualified domain names (FQDN) and the IP addresses of your API server hosts.
-If you know that you will add more worker later also and them here to save you work later.
+As with the etcd hosts I recommend to add the hostname, the fully qualified domain names (FQDN) and the IP address for every API server hosts.
+If you know that you will add more worker later add them here in advance to save you work later.

 Example Playbook
 ----------------